 - a.
-The Permittee shall implement a program to inspect, monitor and control pollutants in storm water runoff to the MS4 from municipal waste landfills, hazardous waste treatment, storage, disposal and recovery facilities, and industrial facilities and high risk commercial facilities.
+The Permittee shall revise/implement a program, within 365 days from the effective date of this permit, to address the inspection, monitoring and pollutant controls in storm water runoff to the MS4 from municipal waste landfills, hazardous waste treatment, storage, disposal and recovery facilities, and industrial facilities and high-risk commercial facilities.
 Facilities to be addressed under this program include: facilities that have reported under the requirements of the Emergency Planning and Community Right to Know Act (EPCRA) Title III, Section 313; and any other industrial or commercial discharge that the Permittee determines is contributing substantial pollutants loading to the MS4 ("high risk facilities").
-The program must provide for, at a minimum: - 1) Annual inspections, at a minimum, of municipal waste landfills, hazardous waste treatment, storage, disposal (TSD) and recovery facilities; - 2) Annual inspections, at a minimum, of industrial facilities and high-risk commercial facilities that do not have an NPDES permit issued by the Department as outlined in the SWMPP, and - 3) Data collected by a NPDES permitted facility to satisfy the monitoring requirements of an NPDES, State, land application or local pretreatment discharge permit may be used to satisfy Part II.B.10.a of the Permit.
+The program must provide for, at a minimum: - 1.
+Annual inspections, at a minimum, of municipal waste landfills, hazardous waste treatment, storage, disposal (TSD) and recovery facilities; - 2.
+Annual inspections, at a minimum, of EPCRA Title III, Section 313 Facilities that do not have an NPDES permit issued by the Department as outlined in the SWMPP; - 3.
+Annual inspections, at a minimum, of industrial facilities and high-risk commercial facilities that do not have a NPDES permit issued by the Department as outlined in the SWMPP; and - 4.
+Data collected by a NPDES permitted facility to satisfy the monitoring requirements of an NPDES, State, land application or local pretreatment discharge permit may be used to satisfy Part II.B.10.a. of this Permit.
 The Permittee may require the facility to conduct self-monitoring to satisfy this requirement, if necessary. - b.
 The Permittee shall include in the SWMPP a list of all municipal waste landfills, hazardous waste treatment, storage, disposal and recovery facilities, high risk commercial facilities, and industrial facilities, both NPDES permitted and non-NPDES permitted, within the MS4. - c.
 The Permittee shall include in the Annual Report a list of facilities inspected for the year and any corrective actions taken including enforcement, if applicable.